Ducksun Yoon

 Ducksun Yoon (尹德善, 1921–1996) was a South Korean medical doctor and educator.
 His pen name is Ilsong (一松).
-His life can be divided into three periods; the first period when he was a medical student (1921-1944); the second period when he was active both as doctor and educator (1945–1967); the last period in which he dedicated himself mainly to the management of medical and educational institutions (1968–1996).
+His life can be divided into three periods; the first period when he was a medical student (1921–1944); the second period when he was active both as doctor and educator (1945–1967); the last period in which he dedicated himself mainly to the management of medical and educational institutions (1968–1996).

 Medical student

-Yoon was born in Yonggang-gun, Pyeongannam-do, He graduated from Pyeongyang Public High School in 1938 and Gyeongseong Medical College in 1942.
+Yoon was born in Yonggang-gun, Pyeongannam-do, He graduated from Pyongyang Public High School in 1938 and Gyeongseong Medical College in 1942.
 After graduation, he worked as a surgeon's mate at the Gyeongseong Medical College Hospital, while at the same time, serving as a surgical resident under Paik Injae at Paikinjae Surgery (now Seoul Paik Hospital).

 Doctor and educator

-Yoon began his medical career with the openings of the Sacred Heart Hospital, at Yonggang in Pyeongan-do in 1945 and the Sacred Heart Hospital at Hongseong in Chungcheongnam-do in 1948.
+Yoon began his medical career with the openings of the Sacred Heart Hospital, at Yonggang in Pyeongan-do in 1945 and the Sacred Heart Hospital at Hongseong in South Chungcheong Province in 1948.
 During the Korean War, he participated in the reconstruction of Paik Hospital together with Dr. Huigyu Kim and Dr. Nakhwan Paik, and he played a leading role in founding a blood bank as he was working for the field hospital of the 24th Division of the US Army.
 His experience at this time convinced him of the need of advanced medical skills, so he went abroad and studied at Bridgeport Hospital in the U.S. from July, 1954 to August, 1956.
 Upon returning to South Korea, he started his new post as associate professor of the Faculty of Medicine at Songsin University (now the School of Medicine at the Catholic University of Korea) in August, 1956.
 Later, he became assistant dean of the Faculty of Medicine at the Catholic University of Korea, School of Medicine and the vice-director of St. Mary's Hospital.